luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Photo deletion works correctly with permission checks

 **Deliverable:** Photo upload functionality working for animals and groups with proper permission controls.

+**Photo Retention Policy:**

+-   **Animal/Group photos:** Kept forever (no limit) - these are documentation photos that should be preserved long-term
+-   **Message photos:** See M 5.9 for per-user retention limits (1,000 photos per user)
+-   **Storage impact:** With 500 animals/year × 5 photos = 2,500 photos/year, storage grows to ~37.5GB by year 5.
+Combined with message photos (100-200GB), total storage stays within Pro tier limits (100GB) or slightly over, keeping costs at $25-30/month for 5+ years

 ---